Zeju1997/oft/README.md

 ## TODO
-We expect the first version of our code will be released on 23rd June.
-Thanks!

 - [x] Code for running controllable generation (ControlNet-like tasks)
 - [x] Code for running subject-driven generation (Dreambooth-like tasks)
 - [x] Refine readme